ibm-cloud-docs/satellite/host-ibm.md

     ```
     {: pre}

-1. Monitor the progress of the registration script.
+1. Watch the progress of the registration script.

     ```sh
     journalctl -f -u ibm-host-attach
     ```